 The Amex Business Platinum Card offers some outstanding perks, though the card also has a steep annual fee.

 In this post, I’ll take a detailed look at the Amex Business Platinum welcome bonus, annual fee, return on spending, and perks, including the incredible lounge access benefits, as well as the variety of credits that the card offers.
 I’ll also talk a bit about how this compares to other business cards out there.

 While the Amex Business Platinum has a hefty annual fee, it’s also a card that can make sense for many small businesses, in my opinion.

-The Amex Business Platinum Card is offering an exceptional new two-part welcome bonus.
-First of all, the card is offering a bonus of 85,000 Membership Rewards points after spending $15,000 on qualifying purchases within the first three months.
+The Amex Business Platinum Card is offering a great welcome bonus of 100,000 Membership Rewards points after spending $15,000 on qualifying purchases within the first three months.
 Personally, I value Membership Rewards points at 1.7 cents each, so to me those points are worth $2,040.